agrwood1066/ShopperWise/README.md

 ### 2. Set Up Supabase
 1. Create a new Supabase project at [supabase.com](https://supabase.com)
-2. Run the complete database schema from `/database/complete_schema.sql`
+2. Run the complete database schema from `/database/complete_schema.sql` OR the safe update from `/database/phase2_update.sql`
 3. Get your project URL and anon key from Settings > API

 ### 3. Configure Environment Variables